codedread/bitjs/README.md

 const flagbits = bstream.peekBits(6); // look ahead at next 6 bits, but do not advance the pointer
 ```

-More explanation and examples are located on [the API page](./docs/bitjs.io.md).
+More details and examples are located on [the API page](./docs/bitjs.io.md).

 ## Reference